seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 * TOC
 {:toc}

-## How to Read This Document
+## How to Read This

-I titled this page "opinions" on purpose.
+I titled this post "opinions" on purpose.
 Nothing here is objectively correct, but these opinions and styles are the main pillars which support my code writing and as such are the things I look for in code reviews.

 Unless otherwise specified, none of these opinions are hard and fast.
 They overlap and sometimes trade off.
 Ultimately, code needs to serve an end, and sometimes that requires compromising on principles.
 Not often, though. :wink:

-## Underlying Philosophy
+## But First: The Underlying Philosophy

+Before wading into the crossfire on when and how to write comments, I want to outline some more abstract concepts that are reflected in the more-specific opinions that follow.

-These are more abstract concepts that drive the more specific opinions, below.
-These philosophies are idealistic and can't always be achieved within in the constraints of any given code review, but nevertheless should be strived for.
+The philosophical points below are idealistic and can't always be achieved within in the constraints of any given code review, but I strive for them when possible.

 ### Data First, Business Logic Second